kushalbhandari37/employee-profile/README.md

 Clone the project first then run "npm install" to install all the dependancies.

 Type "npm run server" to run server.
-I have used MongoDB atlas for DB.
+I have used MongoDB atlas for DB and used bcrypt for password encryption.
 Also, I have used Gravatar for user avatar.

 API URLs:
 1. Registering User: